|

 (a) Overview

-(b) Budgetary Requirements of Recipients NOT Living in Sponsor-Controlled Premises
+(b) Budgetary Requirements of Recipients Not Living in Sponsor-Controlled Premises

-Now, the situation for sponsored immigrants who live in premises NOT owned or controlled by a sponsor is simple.
-They are treated as normal applicants subject to normal budgetary requirement determination, and no "deemed income" rule.
+The situation for sponsored immigrants who live in premises not owned or controlled by a sponsor is simple.
+They are treated as normal applicants subject to normal budgetary requirement determination.
+When the sponsor pays money towards their support it is deducted dollar-for-dollar.

 (c) Treatment of Recipients Living in Sponsor-Controlled Premises